Stanford romps into Elite Eight, 89-62 over Missouri State

 “We try to ride the hot hand,” said Kiana Williams, Stanford’s career leader in 3-pointers who made four and scored 16 points.
 “It’s hard to guard us because you can’t just focus on one person.”

-The tournament’s overall No. 1 seed advanced to Tuesday’s Alamo Region final against the winner of Sunday’s later game between No. 2 Louisville and No. 6 Oregon.
+The tournament’s overall No. 1 seed advanced to Tuesday’s Alamo Region final against No. 2 Louisville, which beat No. 6 Oregon on Sunday night.

 A win there would send Stanford to its 14th Final Four.
 Cardinal coach Tara VanDerveer has won two national championships, but none since 1992.